The Top 13 Most Hydrating Foods Your Bones Crave

 7. Cabbage * (92.18% water)

 A member of the cruciferous family, cabbage contains a high concentration of nutrients essential for healthy, strong bones.
 Hundreds of varieties of cabbage, or Brassica oleracea, are grown throughout the world.
 Recognized as the oldest known vegetable, cabbage is steeped in history.
-This superfood is a Foundation Food in the Save Our Bones Program.
+This superfood is a Foundation Food in the Osteoporosis Reversal Program.

 Cabbage has an impressive nutritional profile.
 Rich in Vitamins C and K, as well as folate, potassium, and manganese, it is packed with bone-building nutrients.
 Savers surely know by now the positive effect that Vitamin K has on bone health.